hadizadeh-ali/Chisel_Start/README.md

 Change `myProject` and `FirstModule` based on the changes you did in the previous step.

 ### And,
-do your ordinary coding stuff.
+Do your ordinary coding stuff.
 You're welcome.